 - Topics in computer science

-- A sequence of practical mastery tests worth 60%.
+- A sequence of programming mastery tests worth 60%.
 Each mastery test must be passed in order to be eligible to sit the next one.

 - Teaching Arrangements

 - Two lectures per week (one hour each)